 Starting a business from scratch can be a scary and intimidating undertaking.
-Mary Beth Storjohann, founder of of Workable Wealth, says she was lucky that she invested in a personal coach in early 2013 to help her through the launch process when she started her financial planning practice.
+Mary Beth Storjohann, founder of of Workable Wealth, says she was lucky she invested in a personal coach in early 2013 to help her through the launch process when she started her financial planning practice.

 "What I learned during that time is something that we as advisors tell our clients time and time again," explains Storjohann.
 "It’s important to break big steps down into little steps!
 One of the most valuable things my coach encouraged me to do was to create a business plan."